Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Greatest Minds and Ideas.md

 ...it...seemed to offer a splendid exit from the infidelity of the Enlightenment.
 Here was a chance to reassert the primacy of mind, to reduce its threatening enemy to a mere province in its realm, and so to restore the philosophical bases of religious belief and immortal hope.

-The supreme figure in this idealistic development was Immanuel Kant, perfect archetype of the abstract philosopher;
+The supreme figure in this idealistic development was [[Immanuel Kant]], perfect archetype of the abstract philosopher;

 ...It was Kant who labored best to rescue mind from matter;